 For starters, although not a detailed a track plan, there’s enough in the prototype plan to work from.

 The line runs through a hospital and then connects to the outside world for onward transport.
 Trevor Marshall detailed the line in more detail Designing small shelf layouts for operating fun (photos from his visit to the Andrew Merrilees Collection at Library and Archives Canada and more photos can be found here).
 And being a very simple it would also be easy to construct and could be made in any gauge to fit the space you have available.A railway in hospital would be unusual, interesting and fun to model.Click To Tweet

 But what really made my mind up is the unusual and interesting nature of it and the huge model making potential.
 It’s hospital tram line, parts of which run inside the hospital and you could leave the roof off to reveal the tram working its way through the hospital corridors and showing all kinds of interesting details and dioramas of human stories in the side rooms.

 It would make a fascinating project to build.

-The larger size of HO scale means you’re not going to get a micro size layout of the dimensions possible with N gauge above but you can still have a reasonable degree of fun in a small space as this track plan shows.
+The larger size of HO and OO gauge track means you’re not going to get a micro size layout of the dimensions possible with the N gauge plans above but you can still have a reasonable degree of fun in a small space as this track plan shows.
 It fits into 124cm x 98cm (4ft x 3.2ft) and has plenty of options for operating.

 It’s from Scarm shows and uses German Piko track but with a little work could be constructed from other makes – Atlas etc but it would work just as well with OO gauge Hornby track.

 I like this because of its simplicity yet manages to incorporate three stations or two stations and a goods yard if preferred.